This is a list of nine of the best eco-friendly apps available.

 The same goes for your carbon footprint.
 Tracking it is the first step to reducing it.
 Enter LiveGreen, an app designed to help you do both.

-I’ve been using LiveGreen for about three months now to track parts of my carbon footprint such as my “foodprint.”
+I’ve been using LiveGreen for about a year to track parts of my carbon footprint such as my “foodprint.”
 It’s been the easiest way I’ve found to do so.

 It’s been a key eco app for reducing my footprint.
 Before I started tracking, I thought that the best way to reduce it would be to replace single-use plastics with reusable alternatives, such as reusable sandwich bags.